 This portion of the website allows both instructors and students to view or download classroom or outreach experimental protocols.
-For a typical protocol, the following features are provided:

-Beginner: These experiments are suitable for students just beginning to use zebrafish in the laboratory, such as students in introductory biology courses.
+Beginner: These experiments are suitable for undergraduate students just beginning to use zebrafish in the laboratory, such as students in introductory biology courses.

 Virtual Staging Experiment

 Using Zebrafish to Learn Statistical Analysis and Mendelian Genetics

 Samantha Lindemann, Jon Senkler, Elizabeth Auchter, Jennifer O. Liang

 Dihybrid cross example 2 (GloBFP and GloRFP):